slopezpereyra/slopezpereyra.github.io/_posts/2023-12-29-PoemasAMiEsposa.md

 already bears the guilt of humankind<br>

 yes, in the birth of each new drop of life<br>
-awaits the seeds of all that is unfading<br>
+await the seeds of all that is unfading<br>

 you’ll see as I see now that you have been<br>
 a wife to me as you were the wife of Abraham<br>